tartley/tartley.github.io/posts/doomsday-clock.md

 personified by Superman, which - quite literally, in this tale - makes all other things possible.

-I was also really pleased with the places Doomsday Clock goes with *Mothman's*, back-story.
+I was especially pleased with the quiet, understated places Doomsday Clock goes with *Mothman's*, back-story.
 The character in *Watchmen* was little more than a punchline, recurring throwaway references to mental instability and alcoholism.
 But here we see him fully-fleshed out.
 Like all-but-one of the *Watchmen* heroes, bereft of any magical superhuman powers, but still able to pull off entirely unexpected and superhuman-seeming stunts, merely by virtue of possessing their own unique kinds of extreme mental or emotional resourcefulness, and working very hard at it.

 Flawed, but aware of his faults, and able to pull it together to be a beacon of warmth, kindness, and generosity which transforms the path of Rorschach II, who